 I guess it helped that her grandmother constantly wrote encouraging feedback, telling me how much Baobao loves me.
 I am sure Grandma was just being nice, but all the same, if we make the paying customers happy, then half the battle is won.
 Grandma tried other teachers; she probably knew that Baobao was not cooperative, and she wanted to see if there would be a different response with someone else.
 I am totally fine with this–I think that parents (or grandparents) should do what they think is best for their children.
 Grandma might not have known how to handle this situation; no one in the family except Baobao speaks any English.
 Baobao met with other teachers a few times, but Grandma’s attempts did not seem to come to fruition.
 Therefore, I remained her one and only teacher.

 I continued to do what I had always done with her–I tried to get her to participate, but if she didn’t, I wouldn’t force it.
 In my feedback, I wouldn’t criticize her either.
 I would simply say that we worked on focusing on the lesson and following directions.
 I suppose I wasn’t so concerned because I only had so much control over the situation and I knew that Baobao was smart enough to catch on quickly.
 Fast forward two years, and I started noticing a huge difference.
 A student who I wasn’t even sure could speak, read, or write English at the current level began to respond.
 She still wasn’t ecstatic about taking classes, but she would manage to crack a smile and even laugh sometimes.
 She was reading entire slides and answering questions correctly.
-When I would make conversation with her, she would answer my questions in full sentences.
+When I would make a conversation with her, she would answer my questions in full sentences and this is teacher vs student: How we both won!

 It’s a Tie!